aisha-x/THM/Challenges/OhSINT/OhSINT.md

 1- What is this user's avatar of?

-google the copyright of the downloaded image which is: OWoodflint
+Google the copyright of the downloaded image which is: OWoodflint

 [x account](https://x.com/owoodflint)